Skip to main content

 CGE Modeling for Regulatory Analysis

-The EPA conducts benefit-cost analysis (BCA) for all economically significant (those with costs and/or benefits of at least $200 million in a single year) or particularly novel rulemakings to inform the policy.
+EPA conducts benefit-cost analysis (BCA) for all economically significant (those with costs and/or benefits of at least $100 million in a single year) or particularly novel rulemakings to inform the policy.
 These analyses quantify the expected social benefits and costs of alternative regulatory options relative to a baseline that represents conditions expected to occur absent the regulation.
-In addition, the EPA often evaluates how the costs and benefits of regulation are distributed across households, sectors, and regions.
+In addition, EPA often evaluates how the costs and benefits of regulation are distributed across households, sectors, and regions.

 An important element in the set of tools needed for evaluating benefits, costs, and economic impacts are computable general equilibrium (CGE) models, which provide aggregated representations of the entire economy in equilibrium in the baseline and under a regulatory or policy scenario.
 They are designed to capture substitution possibilities between production, consumption and trade; interactions between economic sectors; and interactions between a policy shock and pre-existing distortions, such as taxes.
-Unlike many other modeling tools at the EPA’s disposal, CGE models provide insights into the effects of regulation that occur outside of the directly-regulated sector.
+Unlike many other modeling tools at EPA’s disposal, CGE models provide insights into the effects of regulation that occur outside of the directly-regulated sector.

-In response to the SAB recommendations, the EPA’s National Center for Environmental Economics was tasked with developing the Agency’s economy-wide modeling capabilities for regulatory analysis.
+In response to the SAB recommendations, EPA’s National Center for Environmental Economics was tasked with developing the Agency’s economy-wide modeling capabilities for regulatory analysis.
 One of the first steps in building capacity has been the development of a new CGE model called SAGE (a recursive acronym for SAGE is an Applied General Equilibrium model).

 The SAGE CGE Model

 SAGE is a CGE model of the United States economy developed to aid in the analysis of environmental regulations and policies.
 It is an intertemporal model, resolved at the sub-national level.
 Each of the regions in the model has five households reflective of national income quintiles and 23 representative firms, most of which are focused on the manufacturing and energy sectors that are often impacted by environmental policies.
-SAGE builds on the advice of the SAB’s 2017 report, best practices in the economics literature, and the EPA's Guidelines for Preparing Economic Analyses (2010).
+SAGE builds on the advice of the SAB’s 2017 report, best practices in the economics literature, and EPA's Guidelines for Preparing Economic Analyses (3rd Edition).

 • SAGE Model Documentation version 2.1.1

 • SAGE version 2.1.1 (zip) (Feb.
-20, 2024) (zipfile)
+20, 2024)

 The model is solved using the General Algebraic Modeling System (GAMS) and the PATH solver.
 The model’s build stream, a set of programs used to construct the required data inputs needed to solve SAGE, is partially written in both R and GAMS.
 A portion of the needed data inputs are based on state-level IMPLAN social accounting data.
 While the underlying IMPLAN data are proprietary, EPA is able to provide the social accounting matrix based on these data in the publicly available version of SAGE.
 The data set for the model may also be built anew by following the instructions in the model documentation along with a licensed version of IMPLAN.

-Recent NCEE working papers using the SAGE model
+Recent NCEE Working Papers Using the SAGE Model

-Approximating Terms of Trade Effects in Single Country CGE Models 2024-05 Andrew Schreiber, Alex Marten and Ann Wolverton
+Approximating Terms of Trade Effects in Single Country CGE Models2024-05Andrew Schreiber, Alex Marten and Ann Wolverton

-Occupational Affiliation and the Incidence of Environmental Regulation 2024-04 Alex Marten, Andrew Schreiber and Ann Wolverton
+Occupational Affiliation and the Incidence of Environmental Regulation2024-04Alex Marten, Andrew Schreiber and Ann Wolverton

-Evaluating Economy-wide Effects of Power Sector Regulations Using the SAGE Model 2023-04 Andrew Schreiber, David A. Evans, Alex Marten, Ann Wolverton and Wade Davis
+Evaluating Economy-wide Effects of Power Sector Regulations Using the SAGE Model2023-04Andrew Schreiber, David A. Evans, Alex Marten, Ann Wolverton and Wade Davis

-Consumer Demand and the Economy-wide Costs of Regulation: Modeling Households with Empirically Estimated Flexible Functional Forms 2022-05 Ensieh Shojaeddini, Alex Marten, Andrew Schreiber and Ann Wolverton
+Consumer Demand and the Economy-wide Costs of Regulation: Modeling Households with Empirically Estimated Flexible Functional Forms2022-05Ensieh Shojaeddini, Alex Marten, Andrew Schreiber and Ann Wolverton

-The Importance of Source-Side Effects for the Incidence of Single Sector Technology Mandates and Vintage Differentiated Regulation 2019-03 Alex L. Marten
+The Importance of Source-Side Effects for the Incidence of Single Sector Technology Mandates and Vintage Differentiated Regulation2019-03Alex L. Marten

-Exploring the General Equilibrium Costs of Sector-Specific Environmental Regulations 2018-06 Alex L. Marten, Richard Garbaccio and Ann Wolverton
+Exploring the General Equilibrium Costs of Sector-Specific Environmental Regulations2018-06Alex L. Marten, Richard Garbaccio and Ann Wolverton

-An Applied General Equilibrium Model for the Analysis of Environmental Policy: SAGE v1.0 Technical Documentation 2018-05 Alex L. Marten and Richard Garbaccio
+An Applied General Equilibrium Model for the Analysis of Environmental Policy: SAGE v1.0 Technical Documentation2018-05Alex L. Marten and Richard Garbaccio

 Environmental Economics

-• Seminars and Workshops
+• Seminars

 • CGE Modeling for Regulatory Analysis

-• EPA Guidelines for Preparing Economic Analyses
+• Guidelines for Preparing Economic Analyses

 • Working Paper Series

-• Journal Articles and Book Chapters
+• Journals and Book Chapters

 Contact Us About Environmental Economics

-Contact Us to ask a question, provide feedback, or report a problem.
+Contact Us About Environmental Economics to ask a question, provide feedback, or report a problem.

-Last updated on September 24, 2024
+Last updated on October 2, 2025

 • Assistance